charleslaot/ct_blog/src/data/hero/index.md

 category: 'hero section'
 title: 'Fullstack Developer'
 subtitle: 'Hi 👋 Im Charles'
-content: 'Fullstack engineer with a passion for building robust and user friendly web applications.
-Proficient in front end technologies such as React and Redux, as well as back end frameworks such as Express.
-Adept at using databases such as PostgreSQL and MongoDB to manage and store data.
-Experienced in developing APIs and integrating third party services such as Stripe and Twilio.
-Strong collaboration and interpersonal skills, with a commitment to delivering high quality work that meets project requirements.'
+content: 'Fullstack engineer with expertise in frontend (Javascript, React, Redux) and backend (Node.js, Express, PHP) technologies.
+Skilled in PostgreSQL, MongoDB, API development, and integrating services like Stripe and Twilio.
+Proficient in DevOps with Docker, Kubernetes, and AWS for efficient deployment and scaling.
+Strong in collaboration, committed to delivering high-quality, user-friendly web applications.'
 linkTo: '/resume/'
 linkText: 'View Resume'
 ---